Medicare

 After you sign up for Medicare, Medicare will pay out roughly 80% of your Part A and Part B medical costs and you’re responsible for the remaining 20%.
 Medicaid are not the same thing.

-Medicare supplement insurance plans are there to help cover that 20%.
+Medicare Supplement Insurance plans are there to help cover that 20%.
 Medicare supplements have nothing to do with Part C (Medicare Advantage) or Part D. A Medigap plan is the same as a Medicare Supplement plan — there is no difference.
 You will want to get a Part D drug plan if you choose to purchase a Medicare Supplement to help with drug costs.

 Please remember that when you become eligible for Medicare, you can opt for either a Medicare Supplement or a Medicare Advantage plan (Part C).
 You are not allowed to have both.